ozolotareva/unpast_paper/README.md

 * \<basename\>.bin=[GMM|Jenks],clust=[Louvain|WGCNA|DESMOND].biclusters.tsv - a .tsv table with found biclsuters, where
     - avgSNR is average SNR over all genes in the biclusters
     - columns "n_genes" and "n_samples" provide the numbers of genes and samples, respectively
-    - "gene","sample" contain gene and sample ids respectively
+    - "gene","sample" contain gene and sample names respectively
-    - "gene_i" and  "sample_i" - gene and sample indices in the input matrix,
+    - "gene_indexes" and  "sample_indexes" - 0-based gene and sample indexes in the input matrix.
 * binarized expressions [if clustering is WGCNA,  or  '--save_binary' flag is added]
 * modules found by WGCNA [if clustering is WGCNA]